logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/configure_git_provider.md

 !!! notice "Tokens are personal"
     The tokens are personal to each user.
 When you perform operations on a repository, your token is going to be used, even though the repository might belong to a different user.

+!!! notice "Token permissions"
+    The token permissions should grant access to public and private repositories including read and write access to code and commit statuses.

 ## UI

 Documentation on how to generate a token for the supported Git hosting services is available here: